 Superior Courts (trial courts)

-- Unified court system serving 39.5 million people
+- Unified court system serving more than 39 million people

 - More data points in the Court Statistics Report